rferrari/HiveSQLDiscordBot/README.md

 ## 🔥 What This Bot Brings to the Table

-- **💬 Ask in English, Get SQL** – Just type your question, and the bot will generate the SQL query for you.
+- **💬 Ask in Natural Language, Get SQL** – Just type your question, and the bot will generate the SQL query for you.
 - **🖥️ Run SQL Directly** – If you’re more hands-on, you can execute queries manually.
 - **📊 Explore Database Schema** – Check out available tables and their structures.
 - **🧠 AI Assistance** – Stuck on an error?
 The bot can explain and guide you through it.
 - **⚡ Built-in Rate Limits** – Keeps things smooth and prevents spam.

 ---